uhd-urz/phabricator-sync-ldap/README.md

 Change the `my-org` prefix to something related to your organisation, so as to prevent name clashes with other extensions!

 After you added this CustomField, you should populate it for the projects you want to sync.
+You can do that from the Phabricator web-interface by editing the projects.

 ### Adjust config template